Dnysus/Dnysus/Resume.md

 ## 🎯 Professional Summary

 Results-driven DevOps Engineer and Full-Stack Developer with 3+ years of experience in healthcare technology, specializing in cloud infrastructure, AI/ML integration, and automated deployment pipelines.
-Proven track record of reducing deployment times by 50%, improving system uptime to 95%+, and implementing innovative AI-powered solutions that enhance development workflows.
+Proven track record of reducing deployment times, improving system uptime, and implementing innovative AI-powered solutions that enhance development workflows.

 ---